andywer/threads.js/readme.md

 [![Build Status](https://travis-ci.org/andywer/threads.js.svg?branch=master)](https://travis-ci.org/andywer/threads.js)
 [![NPM Version](https://img.shields.io/npm/v/threads.svg)](https://www.npmjs.com/package/threads)

-**Attention: This is an early release.
+**This is a pretty early release.
 Use with care and be aware that the API might still change.**

 Javascript thread library.
 Uses web workers when run in browsers and child processes when run by node.js.
 Also supports browsers which do not support web workers.